 3.6 Locator handler

-Locator handler is an automatic way to handle unexpected overlays in the webpage, for example cookie banners or similar things, which can appear at a random time during test execution.
-Although it is usually better to handle cookie banners by setting the cookie (for example with JavaScript), in all cases this is not possible.
-In those cases the Add Locator Handler Click and Add Locator Handler Custom keywords offer an automatic way to handle such popups.
+Locator handler is an automatic way to handle unexpected overlays on a web page, for example cookie banners or similar elements, which can appear at a random time during test execution.
+Although it is usually better to handle cookie banners by setting the cookie (for example with JavaScript), this is not always possible.
+In those cases, the Add Locator Handler Click and Add Locator Handler Custom keywords offer an automatic way to handle such popups.

 These keywords register a waiter/handler that waits for elements to appear in the page.
-If an element is seen it performs the action defined by the handler.
-There is a default one which performs a click (for example on a button that accepts or denies cookies), and a custom handler which allows registering a custom set of actions: click, fill, check, and uncheck.
+If an element is seen, it performs the action defined by the handler.
+There is a default handler that performs a click (for example on a button that accepts or denies cookies), and a custom handler that allows registering a custom set of actions: click, fill, check, and uncheck.

 Exercise